wiesu/Simple-To-Do-List-Python-Script/README.md

 ## How to Run

 1. Clone the repository.
-2. Ensure you have Python installed on your machine.
+2. Ensure you have Python compiler installed on your desktop or phone.
 3. Run the script using `python main.py`.

 ## Code Explanation